berndporr/py-ecg-detectors/README.rst

 Realtime / Causal processing
 ============================
-Most ECG R-peak detectors don't detect the actual R-peak so the name "R-peak detector" is a misnomer.
+Most ECG R-peak detectors won't detect the actual R-peak so the name "R-peak detector" is a misnomer.
 However in practise this won't play any role as only the temporal differences between R-peaks play a role.
-Most detectors work with a threshold which moves the detection forward in time and use causal filters which delays the detection.
-Only a few detectors do actually a maximum detection but even that will be most likely delayed as the ECG will be always filtered by a causal filter.
+Most detectors work with a threshold which moves the detection forward in time and use causal filters which delay the detection.
+Only a few detectors do actually a maximum detection but even they will be most likely introducing delays as the ECG will be always filtered by causal filters.
 In other words most detectors cause a delay between the R peak and its detection.
 That delay should of course be constant so that the resulting HR and HRV is correct.